The time-dependent Hartree-Fock-Bogoliubov equations for Bosons: Introduction

-The physical interpretation of the truncated expectations of $\qf_t$ is that $\phi_t$ gives the quantum mechanical wave function for the Bose-Einstein condensate, while $\gamma_t$ and $\sigma_t$ describe the dynamics of sound waves in the quasifree approximation (in particular, $\gamma_t$ gives the density of the thermal cloud of atoms).
-(In the physics literature, $n=d(\gamma)$ and $m=d(\sigma)$ are called the non-condensate density and ``anomalous" density, respectively.)
+The physical interpretation of the truncated expectations of $\qf_t$ is as follows: The function $\phi_t$ is the quantum-mechanical one-particle wave function of the Bose-Einstein condensate, while $\gamma_t$ and $\sigma_t$ describe the dynamics of sound waves in the quasifree approximation; in particular, $d(\gamma_t)$ determines the density of the ``thermal cloud'' of atoms.
+(In the physics literature, $n=d(\gamma)$ and $m=d(\sigma)$ are called the \textit{non-condensate density} and \textit{anomalous density}, respectively.)